NMFS-RADFish/boilerplate/README.md

 Unit tests focus on testing individual components or functions in isolation.

-## Pattern 1 Functional unit tests - utilities and internal modules
+## Pattern 1 Functional Unit Tests - utilities and internal modules

 You can unit test your application functions in order to ensure that they behave correctly when given certain data as parameters.
 Let's take a look at the unit test for the`handleComputedValuesLogic` function: